← Back to Blog

 Drawback: Steeper learning curve compared to simpler tools.
 If you're looking for something lighter, check out our guide to recording GIFs on Mac for simpler workflows.

-CleanShot X is a popular screenshot and screen recording app for Mac.
-It can record system audio without needing BlackHole or any virtual audio drivers.
+ScreenSnap Pro is a screenshot and screen recording app for Mac that captures both microphone and internal system audio without needing BlackHole or any virtual audio drivers.

-1. Click the CleanShot X menu bar icon
+1. Click the ScreenSnap Pro menu bar icon

 2. Select Record Screen

-4. Choose to record full screen, window, or custom area
+4. Select full screen, window, or custom area

 5. Click to start recording

-Best for: Users who want a polished, all-in-one solution.
-It also includes excellent annotation tools and cloud sharing.
+Best for: Users who want a polished, all-in-one solution without recurring costs.
+It also includes annotation tools, GIF recording, and instant cloud sharing.

 Screen Recording Tools Comparison